Google Play Ratings: Public & Private Data

-When you look at a Google Play app's rating on our Rating Analysis, you may be looking at either public (total) or private (incremental) data.
-Private data is only available if the Google Play Ratings Integration is set up for your app.
+When you look at a Google Play app's rating on our Rating Analysis, you may be looking at either Public data or Google Play Console data.
+Console data is only available if the Google Play Ratings Connection is set up for your app.
 In this article, you'll learn about these two data sources and find out how to differentiate between them in your AppFollow Workspace.

 For countries where there's not enough rating data, Google Play shows a “default” rating with unknown calculations.

-- Average rating– the app’s total average rating at the end of the selected timeframe.
+• Total displayed rating – the app’s total average rating at the end of the selected timeframe.

-- Overall star breakdown– the distribution of total ratings for the selected timeframe, displayed as a percentage and absolute value.
+• Total displayed rating breakdown – the distribution of total ratings for the selected timeframe, displayed as a percentage and absolute value.
 This section breaks down ratings by stars so that you can evaluate the portion of 5, 4, 3, 2, and 1-star ratings.

 Google Play public ratings are calculated using an average weighted calculation.
 Google does not disclose the details of this calculation.